snstac/pytak/README.rst

    :alt: Screenshot of ADS-B PLI in ATAK.
    :target: https://github.com/ampledata/adsbxcot/blob/main/docs/Screenshot_20201026-142037_ATAK.jpg

-**IF YOU HAVE AN URGENT OPERATIONAL NEED**: Email ops@undef.net or call/sms +1-415-598-8226
+**Tech Support**: Email support@undef.net or Signal/WhatsApp +1-310-621-9598

-PyTAK is a Python Module for creating TAK clients & servers.
+PyTAK is a Python Module for creating TAK clients, servers & gateways.

-This module include Classes for handling Cursor-On-Target (COT) Events & non-COT Messages, as well as functions for serializing COT Events.
+This module include classes for handling Cursor-On-Target (COT) Events & non-COT Messages, as well as functions for serializing COT Events.

 PyTAK has been tested with and is compatible with many SA & COP systems: